The Fly Bench LogoThe Fly Bench Logo

 Dry FliesRenegade

-The Renegade is a versatile and effective attractor pattern, often fished as a dry fly.
-It excels in fast-moving water and has proven to be a favorite among experienced fly anglers due to its dual hackle design, which imitates a flurry of insect activity on the water's surface.
+Versatile attractor pattern excels in fast-moving water and has become a favorite among experienced fly anglers.
+Dual hackle design imitates a flurry of insect activity on the water's surface, creating an irresistible target for opportunistic trout.

 Season